MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation: Experiment

-\paragraph{Evaluation Metric} Due to the inclusion of non-entity argument annotations in \ourdata, traditional evaluation methods designed for entity arguments are no longer applicable~\citep{peng-etal-2023-devil}.
-Therefore, to comprehensively evaluate the performance on both entity and non-entity arguments, we take each argument role of a trigger as a question to the document and formulate the task as a \textbf{multi-answer question answering} task\footnote{A single role may correspond to multiple argument spans.}.
-We adopt the question-answering evaluation metrics~\citep{rajpurkar-etal-2016-squad}, i.e., \textbf{bag-of-words F1} and \textbf{exact match (EM)}, and extend them to the multi-answer evaluation, which is widely used by previous work~\citep{amouyal-qampari-2022, yao-etal-2023-korc}.
-Specifically, for each role, we first find an optimal assignment between predictions and gold labels using the Hungarian Algorithm~\citep{hungarian}.
-Then, we compute the Bag-of-Words F1 and EM for each prediction-label pair and multiply it by a penalty factor $\alpha$.
-The final result is the micro average of the scores of all assigned prediction-label pairs in the test set and we call it \textbf{mention-level} evaluation.
-In real-world applications, for entity arguments with multiple coreferent entity mentions, it is enough if one of the mentions is predicted correctly~\citep{wikievents}.
-Similarly, for multiple coreferent triggers, accurate prediction for one trigger's arguments is adequate.
-Therefore, we propose evaluation metrics considering entity and event coreference.
+Considering that \ourdata covers non-entity argument annotations, traditional evaluation metrics~\citep{peng-etal-2023-devil} designed only for entity arguments are no longer applicable.
+By taking each argument role as a question to the document, we propose to view EAE as a \textbf{multi-answer question answering} task\footnote{A single role may correspond to multiple argument spans (answers).} and adopt its evaluation metrics~\citep{rajpurkar-etal-2016-squad,amouyal-qampari-2022, yao-etal-2023-korc}, including \textbf{bag-of-words F1} and \textbf{exact match (EM)}.

+Conventional evaluation calculates the micro average over all the entity and event mentions, which we dub it as \textbf{mention-level} evaluation.
+Considering that real-world applications only require the accurate prediction for one of all the coreferent mentions, we propose to consider entity~\citep{wikievents} and event coreference in evaluation.
 Specifically, for \textbf{entity coreference level} evaluation, an entity argument is considered as predicted correctly if one of its mentions is predicted correctly.
 For \textbf{event coreference level} evaluation, an argument is considered as predicted correctly if it is predicted correctly for one of the coreferent triggers.